imajdoch/ProjectProposal_CAP5771/README.md

 ### 3. Association Rule Mining

 **Method:**
 > Frequent pattern mining and association rules will be applied to both review text and structured product/reviewer attributes.
-Rules will be extracted to identify co-occurring product descriptors, demographic characteristics, and satisfaction outc
+Rules will be extracted to identify co-occurring product descriptors, demographic characteristics, and satisfaction outcomes.

+**Research Questions:**
+- What combinations of product descriptors (e.g., “hydrating” + “gentle”) frequently co-occur in positive reviews?
+- Are there patterns linking demographic attributes (e.g., “dry skin” users) with higher or lower ratings?
+- Do product attributes such as high price or exclusivity consistently associate with high `loves_count` or recommendation rates?
+- What negative associations emerge (e.g., “oily skin” + “irritating” → low ratings)?

+**Expected Outcome:**
+Association rules will highlight hidden patterns between product characteristics, user demographics, and satisfaction measures.
+This method provides interpretable insights into the combinations of factors that drive positive or negative consumer experiences.